UNICEF-Ventures/Community/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](CODE_OF_CONDUCT.md)

-# 🗣️Before participating in our [Community Discussions](https://github.com/UNICEF-Ventures/Community/discussions), please read our [Pledge Agreement](https://github.com/UNICEF-Ventures/VF-Alumni-Pledge/blob/main/Pledge%20Agreement.md), and [Code of Conduct](https://github.com/UNICEF-Ventures/VF-Alumni-Pledge/blob/main/CODE_OF_CONDUCT.md)💬

-# The UNICEF Venture Fund Pledge Community Platform
+# Introducing the UNICEF Venture Fund Pledge Community Platform
 Welcome to the UNICEF Venture Fund Pledge Community!
 This **platform is designed to foster exclusive collaboration, innovation, and knowledge sharing** among the Venture Fund pledge community members.

 Here, you will have the opportunity to: